johndehavilland/whoami/README.md

 I actively use Teams and email and can be reached via either.
 On Teams, I will likely respond fairly quickly, email maybe a bit slower.

-If you need to reach me urgently then you can reach out to my cell phone at anytime.
+If you need to reach me urgently then you can reach out to my cellphone at anytime.